-Since joining the team I have learned many very useful things that most people don’t learn at their jobs until they are a couple of months into the work.
-Given the fact that we were going through some changes within the re-structuring of the services provided to Jungle Disk we saw a large volume of support tickets.
+Since joining the team, I have learned many very useful things that most people don’t learn at their jobs until they are a couple of months into the work.
+Given the fact that we were going through some changes within the restructuring of the services provided by Jungle Disk we saw a large volume of support tickets.
 I was able to get a glimpse of a large variety of problems that support techs at Jungle Disk have to deal with every day.
-Not only did I learn a lot about the technical side of Jungle Disk, but I also learned a lot about the customer facing side of Jungle Disk, and here are four of the most important things that I believe I learned.
+Not only did I learn a lot about the technical side of Jungle Disk, but I also learned a lot about the retail side that customers see.
+Here are four of the most important things that I believe I’ve learned.

 Things are always better if you screen share.

 Yes, I know that sometimes customers tend to be hesitant in sharing their screen because they believe that we as human beings may break something or they are scared of their private information being at risk.
 Although letting someone that you don’t know at all look at something as personal as your computer is scary, customers need to understand that we are not here to break anything or to go snooping through your data, we just want to help so that you can get back to your other business needs.